amendx/vue-dndrop/README.md

 - **payload** : `object` : the payload object that is returned by [get-child-payload](#get-child-payload).
 It will be undefined in case get-child-payload is not set.
 - **container** : `object` : return the container which the current payload was unable to be dropped.

-## API: Draggable
+## Draggable

 Wrapper component for Container's children.
 Every child element should be wrapped with **Draggable** component.

-## Properties
+### Properties

 ### `tag`

-> Tag name or the node definition to render the root element of the Draggable.
+Tag name or the node definition to render the root element of the Draggable.
-> Default value is 'div'.
+Default value is 'div'.

 ```jsx
 :tag="{value: 'tr', props: {class: 'my-table-row'}}"